pushkar4844/pushkar4844/README.md

 ## About Me

 Cloud Solutions Architect with proven expertise across AWS, Kubernetes, DevOps, and SAP on AWS—specializing in building secure, scalable, and cost-optimized cloud architectures that support high-availability enterprise systems.

 I lead complex migrations, hybrid cloud strategies, and cloud-native modernization using Infrastructure as Code, serverless, and containerized microservices, while championing DevSecOps, Well-Architected Reviews, and cross-functional collaboration to deliver innovation and business impact.

 ---

-## Core Expertise

-- Designing resilient cloud architectures using AWS, Terraform, and Kubernetes
-- Automating infrastructure provisioning and application delivery pipelines
-- Improving cost efficiency through cloud-native observability and optimization
-- Leading modernization and migration initiatives for enterprise workloads
-- Enabling GitOps and DevSecOps practices at scale

----